 Let's look at a process that you can use when you're reviewing your list of search results for potentially helpful resources.

-Step one is to review the titles and the subjects of items in your search results list, looking for the keywords that you searched.
-They will be in bold type.
+First, review the titles of items in your search results list, looking for the keywords that you searched.
+They will have a yellow underline or be in bold.
 Resources that have your keywords in their title and subjects may be more relevant to your topic.
 You should also check whether the items in your results list meet your assignment requirements, such as resource type, length, and date.

-Step two is clicking on the title of a relevant item in order to read more details about it.
-Different details will be available depending on the resource type you are looking at.
+Next, click on the title of a relevant item in order to read more details about it, including the subjects.
+Scroll down to see the item details.
+The resource type determines what details are available.
 An article may have an abstract, which is a summary of the main points of the article, while a book or video may have a table of contents or a description.

-If the chosen item passes both step one and step two, you should proceed to read the complete item with your research question and assignment in mind.
+If the selected item meets the criteria, you should proceed to read the complete item with your research question and assignment in mind.

 And if you use the item for your assignment, remember to include it in your reference list.

 When you take ideas from someone else's work and incorporate those ideas into your own work, you need to give credit to the author.
 If you don't, you are passing that author's ideas or words off as your own, and that is plagiarism.